fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In both cases, Dhu al-Kifl is mentioned in the context of a list of Qur'anic prophets, including many others not mentioned in the ayat quoted above.

 </details>

-# PROFREADINGPRROFREADINGPROOFREADING

 <details><summary>

 ## Uzair

 </summary>

-Uzair (Arabic: عزير, ʿUzayr) is a figure who is mentioned in the Quran, Surah At-Tawba, verse 9:30, which states that he was revered by the Jews as "the son of God".
+Uzair (عزير, ʿUzayr) is a figure who is mentioned in the Quran, Surah At-Tawba, verse 9:30, which states that he was revered by the Jews as "the son of God".
 Uzair is most often identified with the biblical Ezra.
 Modern historians have described the reference as "enigmatic", since such views have not been found in Jewish sources.
 Islamic scholars have interpreted the Quranic reference in different ways, with some explaining that it alluded to a specific group of Jews.

 According to Ibn Kathir, Uzair lived between the times of King Solomon and the time of Zachariah, father of John the Baptist.
 Some Quranic commentators viewed Uzayr as a learned scholar who sought to teach the people the forgotten laws of God.
 He is sometimes identified as the protagonist in the Quranic story of the man who slept for a hundred years (2:259).
 Some Islamic scholars held Uzayr to be one of the prophets.
-Although there is a hadith that reports that God expunged Uzayr from the list of prophets because he refused to believe in qadar (predestination), but this hadith is considered da'if (weak) and is rejected by most Islamic scholars.
-Ibn Hazm, al-Samaw'al and other scholars put forth the view that Uzair (or one of his disciples) falsified the Torah, and this claim became a common theme in Islamic polemics against the Bible.
-Many aspects of later Islamic narratives show similarity to Vision of Ezra, an apocryphal text which seems to have been partially known to Muslim readers.

 The Jews call Uzair a son of Allah, and the Christians call the Christ a son of Allah.
 That is a saying from their mouth; (in this) they but imitate what the unbelievers of old used to say.
 May Allah destroy them: how they are deluded away from the Truth!(Quran 9:30)

 In February 624, when the qibla (direction of prayer) changed from Jerusalem to Mecca.
-Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: “How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?”: 269  This verse is situated in a context of theological disputes with the Jewish community of Medina.[4]
+Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: “How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?”: 269  This verse is situated in a context of theological disputes with the Jewish community of Medina.
 The Quran emphasizes the absolute divinity of God and warns against associating any being with him (shirk).
-It further condemns Jewish and Christian leaders of the time for deceiving the masses into taking "their priests and their anchorites to be their lords in derogation of God".[4]
+It further condemns Jewish and Christian leaders of the time for deceiving the masses into taking "their priests and their anchorites to be their lords in derogation of God".
 In casting doubt on claims about the divine status of Uzayr and Christ, the Quran also instructs Muslims to reject such beliefs.
 These arguments reflect the tensions between the new Muslim community and the more established Christian and Jewish communities of Arabia.

 In some Islamic texts, Ezra is identified as the person mentioned in Qur'an 2:259

     Or (take) the similitude of one who passed by a hamlet, all in ruins to its roofs.
 He said: "Oh! how shall God bring it (ever) to life, after (this) its death?" but God caused him to die for a hundred years, then raised him up (again).
 He said: "How long didst thou tarry (thus)?"
 He said: (Perhaps) a day or part of a day."
 He said: "Nay, thou hast tarried thus a hundred years; but look at thy food and thy drink; they show no signs of age; and look at thy donkey: And that We may make of thee a sign unto the people, Look further at the bones, how We bring them together and clothe them with flesh."
 When this was shown clearly to him, he said: "I know that God hath power over all things."
 (Quran 2:259)

-The history text Zubdat-al Tawarikh, dedicated to Ottoman Sultan Murad III in 1583, narrates a story of Uzair's grief for the destruction of Jerusalem.
-His grief is said to have been so great that God took his soul and brought him back to life after Jerusalem was reconstructed.
-In the miniature accompanying the manuscript, the building on the lower right depicts the rebuilt city of Jerusalem in the form a typical sixteenth-century Ottoman building with a dome and an arched portico.
-The former ruins of Jerusalem are alluded to by the broken arches and columns on the left.

 According to the classical Quranic exegete, Ibn Kathir, after Ezra questioned how the resurrection will take place on the Day of judgment, God had him brought back to life many years after he died.
 He rode on his revived donkey and entered his native place.
-But the people did not recognize him, nor did his household, except the maid, who was now an old blind woman.
-He prayed to God to cure her blindness and she could see again.
-He meets his son who recognized him by a mole between his shoulders and was older than he was.
 Ezra then led the people to locate the only surviving copy of Torah as the remaining were burnt by Nebuchadnezzar.
 It was rotting and crumpled, so Ezra had a new copy of the Torah made which he had previously memorized.
 He thus renovated the Torah to the Children of Israel.
 Ibn Kathir mentions that the sign in the phrase "And that We may make of thee a sign unto the people" was that he was younger than his children.
 After this miracle, Ibn Kathir writes that Jews began to claim that Ezra was the 'son of God'.

 The modern Quranic exegesis of Abul Ala Maududi states: